U Idioms

 up to (something)

-- occupied in or planning some activity that is often bad
+- to be occupied in or planning some activity that is often bad

-I don`t know what he was up to last night but it was probably something bad.
+I do not know what the boy was up to last night but it was probably something bad.

 up to the mark